Purpose of the Expert Mechanism

 The Expert Mechanism provides the Human Rights Council with thematic expertise on the right to development in searching for, identifying and sharing best practices with Member States and promotes the implementation of the right to development worldwide.

 The Expert Mechanism on the Right to Development (EMRTD) was established by the Human Rights Council in 2019 under resolution 42/23 as a subsidiary body of the Council.
+In carrying out its mandate, the Expert Mechanism holds annual meetings (see below), undertakes thematic studies and

 The Expert Mechanism is composed of five independent experts on the right to development.
 The experts are selected by the Human Rights Council in accordance with the procedure established in paragraphs 39 to 53 of the annex to Human Rights Council resolution 5/1 for a three-year period, and may be re-elected for one additional period.
 Read more